vadootvpeer/p2p-cdn-sdk-android/README.md

 To test out our sdk you can follow the examples from [Sample apps](sample_apps).

 The sample apks display on the screen the bandwidth savings you get by distributing load on the peers

-## Token generation

-To get token for your application register from here https://api.peervadoo.com/register

-A token will be sent to your email id.
-Click on verification link in email to verify and start using the token.

 ## Bandwidth Savings info